sanko/At_future.pm/README.md

 ## `did( )`

 Gather the DID of the current user.
-Returns `undef` if the client is not authenticated.
+Returns `undef` on failure or if the client is not authenticated.

 ```
 warn $bsky->did;